SHAREHOLDER ALERT: Rigrodsky & Long, P.A. Reminds Investors of Investigations of the Following Mergers

 /EIN News/ -- WILMINGTON, Del., July 16, 2019 (GLOBE NEWSWIRE) -- Rigrodsky & Long, P.A. announces that it is investigating:

-Barnes & Noble, Inc. (NYSE: BKS) regarding possible breaches of fiduciary duties and other violations of law related to Barnes & Noble’s agreement to be acquired by funds advised by Elliott Advisors (UK) Limited.
-Shareholders of Barnes & Noble will receive $6.50 in cash for each of Barnes & Noble.
-To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-barnes-and-noble-inc.
+Total System Services, Inc. (NYSE: TSS) regarding possible breaches of fiduciary duties and other violations of law related to Total System’s agreement to merge with Global Payments, Inc. (“Global Payments").
+Shareholders of Total System will receive 0.8101 shares of Global Payments for each share of Total System.
+To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-total-system-services-inc.

-OMNOVA Solutions Inc. (NYSE: OMN) regarding possible breaches of fiduciary duties and other violations of law related to OMNOVA’s agreement to be acquired by Synthomer plc.
-Shareholders of OMNOVA will receive $10.15 in cash for each share of OMNOVA owned.
-To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-omnova-solutions-inc.
+Acacia Communications, Inc. (NASDAQ GS: ACIA) regarding possible breaches of fiduciary duties and other violations of law related to Acacia’s agreement to be acquired by Cisco Systems, Inc. Shareholders of Acacia will receive $70.00 in cash for each share of Acacia common stock owned.
+To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-acacia-communications-inc.

-Aerohive Networks, Inc. (NYSE: HIVE) regarding possible breaches of fiduciary duties and other violations of law related to Aerohive’s agreement to be acquired by Extreme Networks, Inc. Shareholders of Aerohive will receive $4.45 in cash for each share of Aerohive.
-To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-aerohive-networks-inc.
+Oritani Financial Corp.
+(NASDAQ GS: ORIT) regarding possible breaches of fiduciary duties and other violations of law related to Oritani’s agreement to merge with Valley National Bancorp.
+Shareholders of Oritani will receive 1.60 shares of Valley National common stock for each Oritani share they own.
+To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-oritani-financial-corp.

-Rudolph Technologies, Inc. (NYSE: RTEC) regarding possible breaches of fiduciary duties and other violations of law related to Rudolph’s agreement to merge with Nanometrics Incorporated.
-Shareholders of Rudolph will receive 0.8042 shares of Nanometrics common stock for each Rudolph share.
-To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-rudolph-technologies-inc.
+NorthStar Realty Europe Corp.
+(NYSE: NRE) regarding possible breaches of fiduciary duties and other violations of law related to NorthStar’s agreement to be acquired by AXA Investment Managers – Real Assets for $17.03 for each share of NorthStar owned.
+To learn more about this investigation and your rights, visit: https://www.rigrodskylong.com/cases-northstar-realty-europe-corp.

 If you would like to discuss any of these investigations and your rights cost and obligation free, please contact Seth D. Rigrodsky or Gina M. Serra toll-free at (888) 969-4242 or by e-mail at info@rl-legal.com.